Guidelines for Co-hosting an SPI Course

 - Introduce instructors to the class (bios will be provided by SPI)

-- Disseminate course and instructor evaluations and course materials (provided by SPI)
+- Disseminate course and instructor evaluations with the link provided by SPI

 - Review and adhere to Guidelines for Course Coordinator (provided by SPI)